jonsamp/ios-nanodegree/README.md

 ## Progress

+## 7/9/17
+- Completed Unit 2 and PitchPerfect.

 ### 6/17/17
 - Completed Swift for Developers.
 Learned concepts like string interpolation, control flow, and function declarations in Swift.
 - Submitted app Silly Song for review.
 Silly Song takes a name as input and creates song lyrics.